dataloop-ai-apps/pipeline-templates/automatic_modalities_pipeline/README.md

 ## Installation & Configuration

-The installation of the Automatic Modalities Pipeline typically involve several key steps, such as preparation, execution, etc. to ensure that the system is correctly set up and optimized for processing and analyzing multi-modal data.
+The installation of the Automatic Modalities Pipeline typically involves several key steps, such as preparation, execution, etc. to ensure that the system is correctly set up and optimized for processing and analyzing multi-modal data.

 ### Preparation